-M&T Bank Corp decreased its holdings in Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 87.3% during the 1st quarter, according to the company in its most recent disclosure with the SEC.
-The fund owned 3,459 shares of the auto parts company's stock after selling 23,746 shares during the quarter.
-M&T Bank Corp's holdings in Dorman Products were worth $416,000 as of its most recent SEC filing.
+M&T Bank Corp cut its stake in Dorman Products, Inc. (NASDAQ:DORM - Free Report) by 87.3% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 3,459 shares of the auto parts company's stock after selling 23,746 shares during the period.
+M&T Bank Corp's holdings in Dorman Products were worth $416,000 at the end of the most recent reporting period.

-Separately, Wall Street Zen upgraded Dorman Products from a "buy" rating to a "strong-buy" rating in a report on Friday, May 16th.
+Separately, Wall Street Zen upgraded shares of Dorman Products from a "buy" rating to a "strong-buy" rating in a research report on Friday, May 16th.

 Insider Activity

-In related news, Director John J. Gavin sold 2,900 shares of the business's stock in a transaction on Monday, May 19th.
-The stock was sold at an average price of $131.19, for a total transaction of $380,451.00.
-Following the completion of the transaction, the director owned 8,132 shares in the company, valued at $1,066,837.08.
+In other news, Director John J. Gavin sold 2,900 shares of the business's stock in a transaction that occurred on Monday, May 19th.
+The shares were sold at an average price of $131.19, for a total value of $380,451.00.
+Following the transaction, the director owned 8,132 shares in the company, valued at approximately $1,066,837.08.
 The trade was a 26.29% decrease in their position.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-8.90% of the stock is currently owned by insiders.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 8.90% of the company's stock.

 (